-In their most recent homeschool catalog (Spring 2020), Christianbook began their description of The Master and His Apprentices: Art History from a Christian Perspective with this line…
+In their Spring 2020 homeschool catalog, Christianbook began their description of The Master and His Apprentices: Art History from a Christian Perspective with this line…

 Some fun facts about the Louvre:

-- The Master and His Apprentices: Art History from a Christian Perspective highlights 23 works of art owned by the Louvre at the time of publication.
+- The Master and His Apprentices: Art History from a Christian Perspective highlights 23 works of art owned by the Louvre (at the time of publication).